Listen live now to The State of Emergency for the Salish Sea, in Seattle.

 Vancouver Sun article |

-Doreen's interview is followed by Govinda's interview with DT (Troy) Cochrane, an economist, father, and partner.
+Doreen's interview is followed by Govinda's interview with DT (Troy) Cochrane, an economist.
 DT was born and raised on a ranch in Treaty 4 territory.
 He currently lives with his children and partner in Peterborough, Ontario, which is part of Treaty 20.
 DT’s research focuses on corporate power and its impact on the well-being of people and planet.
 He has published on the role of Indigenous resistance in pipeline valuation, which draws on the economic insights of Arthur Manuel.

 The Salish Sea Assembly